-Even if you cause what seems to be only minor damage to the pipeline, notify Targa immediately.
+Even if you cause what seems to be only minor damage to the pipeline, notify the pipeline company immediately.
 A gouge, scrape, dent, or crease to the pipe or coating may cause a future break or leak.
-It is imperative that Targa inspects and repairs any damage to the line.
+It is imperative that the pipeline owner inspects and repairs any damage to the line.